 Program overview

-Lakehead University offers a comprehensive Master of Social Work (MSW) program with a specialization in Gerontology.
-This program is designed to prepare students for advanced generalist social work practice, focusing on individuals, families, communities, and organizations.
-The MSW program is available at both the Thunder Bay and Orillia campuses, providing a welcoming and supportive learning environment.
-The curriculum emphasizes the integration of knowledge, values, and skills necessary for effective social work practice, particularly in diverse and rural settings.
-Students will engage in interdisciplinary learning, collaborating with various departments to enhance their understanding of gerontological issues.
+Lakehead University offers an innovative Master of Social Work (MSW) degree with a specialization in Gerontology.
+This program is designed to train advanced generalist social workers who can effectively engage with individuals, families, communities, and organizations across various contexts, including urban centers and rural areas.
+The MSW program is available at both the Thunder Bay and Orillia campuses, providing a welcoming learning environment with approachable faculty.
+The curriculum emphasizes the essential knowledge, values, and skills required for professional practice, particularly in environments characterized by diverse First Nations communities and a mix of formal services.

-The Master of Social Work - Gerontology program at Lakehead University is structured to provide a flexible and individualized learning experience.
+The Master of Social Work - Gerontology program at Lakehead University is structured to provide a comprehensive educational experience.
 Key features of the program include:

-• Students begin in a project track and may request a change to the thesis track after consultation with faculty supervisors.
+- Tracks: Students are initially accepted into a project track but may request a change to the thesis track after consultation with faculty supervisors.

 Featured Experiences

-The Master of Social Work - Gerontology program offers several unique experiences that enhance student learning and professional development:
+The Master of Social Work - Gerontology program offers several unique features that enhance the learning experience:

 Career Options